stanichor/stanichor.github.io/_posts/2025-07-17-rat-demographics.md

 ### Summary

 From 2009 to 2024, the LessWrong community experienced a steady decline in non-spiritual atheists (~18 percentage points, from 82% to 64%).
 This trend occurred in distinct phases:
-- From 2009 to 2011: Non-spiritual atheists declined (~7 points, 82% to 75%) while spiritual atheists rose (~7 points, 3% to 10%)
+- From 2009 to 2011, non-spiritual atheists declined (~7 points, 82% to 75%) while spiritual atheists rose (~7 points, 3% to 10%)
-- From 2012 to 2016: Non-spiritual atheists declined further (~6 points, 75% to 69%) with corresponding increases in agnostics (~4 points, 8% to 12%) and theists (~5 points, 7% to 12%)
+- From 2012 to 2016, non-spiritual atheists declined further (~6 points, 75% to 69%) with corresponding increases in agnostics (~4 points, 8% to 12%) and theists (~5 points, 7% to 12%)
-- From 2022 to 2024: Non-spiritual atheists declined again (~6 points, 70% to 64%) while spiritual atheists rose (~8 points, 5% to 13%)
+- From 2022 to 2024, non-spiritual atheists declined again (~6 points, 70% to 64%) while spiritual atheists rose (~8 points, 5% to 13%)

 SSC/ACX showed more moderate changes from 2017 to 2024:
 - Non-spiritual atheists decreased slightly (~7 points, 56% to 49%)